MuffinMario/Old-Darkorbit-Project-2009-Cpp/README.md

 - Working fighting system
 - Gate jumping
 - Position dependent UI changes
+- Working Server-Sided MovementManager (an a-little-bit-more-detailed version of the problems should exist in "MovementManager.h")
+- Semi thread-safe environment
+- Fully functional NPC behaviour, except Cubikon/Protegit and no bosses/ubers!

 ## What to do
-- Fix MovementManager exponentially increasing slowness on the client side (an a-little-bit-more-detailed version of the problems should exist in "MovementManager.h")
+- Fix the rest of the thread-unsafe environment (sometimes on player death crash without tracelogs, etc.)
+- Add more NPC behaviour like "Stop following if player too far", "Stop following and wait before gate"(Currently follow you to gate)
+- No attack zones

 ## Thanks to
 - Cryz35, because yeah sorta helped me there
 - Heaven' giving me a little bit of knowledge about swf modifying
 - Edox for giving me the sound files
+- turso for fixing the issue of the client movement (the SWF itself was not calculating correctly)

 (btw i dont know why my two accounts got mixed up uploading these files, don't get confused with TigerOs, that's still me)